 Shopping your insurance?
 Keep these things in mind

 If you have decided to shop your insurance, you probably have a few questions about the process and what pitfalls you should try to avoid.
 Here is what you need to know about switching insurers:

 Can I change car insurance companies mid-policy with my current provider?

-Yes, it is possible to change car insurance companies even if you are in mid-policy.
-Typically, all you need to cancel your car insurance policy is a signed form stating your cancellation request.
-It would be wise to have your new policy started though before canceling with your current car insurance provider.
-You may need to show proof of new car insurance with another company for your cancellation to go through.
+Yes, it is possible to change car insurance companies even if you are mid-policy.
+Typically, all you need to do to cancel your car insurance policy is submit a signed cancellation request form.
+In some cases, it is as easy as emailing your agent that you wish to cancel your policies and the date you want the cancellation to take effect.
+You may need to show proof of a new car insurance policy with another company for your cancellation to go through.